lucapette/website/content/writing/my-programming-principles.md

 When I think about the following principles, I think of codebases that are large enough you can't possibly keep an accurate representation in your head.
 How large is probably too personal so I won't even try to give an example.
-Most principles here are somewhat _even_ more relevant when the codebase is completely new to you (fairly common scenario when changing jobs for example) and you're trying to make sense of it.
+Most of these principles are somewhat _even_ more relevant when the codebase is completely new to you (fairly common scenario when changing jobs for example) and you're trying to make sense of it and change it at the same time.

 ### Change as little as possible